Filip-Rak/Computational_Geometry/README.md

 # Overview
 This repository consists of projects for 'Computational Geometry', which I had during my fourth semester at AGH University of Cracow.
-All of the sfotware has been created with usage of IntelliJ IDEA in Java language.
+All of the software has been created with usage of IntelliJ IDEA in Java language.

 A big part of this repository is a display system made using wing Java library.
-The system was written from ground up by me and has significanlty changed overtime to fulfil the needs of respective projects.
+The system was written from ground up by me and has significantly changed overtime to fulfil the needs of respective projects.
 The system can visualize geometrical shapes, draw them in a specific color and later even visualize their movement.

 Comprehensive descriptions of specific projects are below.

 # CG.1 - 2D Space
-The project is seperated into three windows, which consists of different excersises.
-Windows are changed by accessing the main methods and uncommenting them
+The project is separated into three windows, which consists of different exercises.
+Windows are changed by accessing the main method and uncommenting them
 ## **First window**:
 Showcases basic geometry shapes like: Points, lines, polygons and triangles.
-The method demonstrates a plethora of various of geometric operations, which among others include:
+The method demonstrates a plethora of various geometric operations, which among others include:
 - Line Equations
 - Point Alignment
 - Point Relation to Line